 Long Term Effect of Concussions

 Concussion effects are not always immediate.
 While a child heading a soccer ball can lead to sudden and acute brain trauma, this is not always the case.
-TBI symptoms can persist, or even begin to show up, months and years after the injury has occurred.
-These long term effects of concussions include:
+In fact, TBI symptoms can persist, or even begin to show up, months and years after the injury has occurred.
+Therefore, these long term effects of concussions include:

 - Abnormal or otherwise decreased brainwave activity

 - Degrading of neural pathways responsible for motor activity

 Now that you understand a bit more about TBI signs and symptoms, as well as immediate and long-term concussion effect, it is time to look at the role that soccer plays in childhood brain injury.
 It is important to note that the research linking TBI and soccer is based on adult players.
 Soccer matches between children and adolescents are, generally speaking, less dangerous than adult matches.
 Leading neurosurgeons have been required when blunt trauma to the brain has been incurred by children and adults following incidents in soccer matches.
 Thankfully, this is a rare occurrence but the long-term impact of heading a ball from a young age still fascinates neuroscientists.

 A meta-analysis of existing studies, surveys, medical information, and general literature reveals that between 4% and 22% of all soccer injuries are head-related.
 The analysis also noted that a third of professional soccer players showed abnormal EEG (electroencephalographic) readings.
 This is a type of scan that looks at the brain’s electrical activity.
 Abnormal EEG readings typically signify atrophy of the brain’s tissue.